A note on the Dirac operator with Kirchoff-type vertex conditions on noncompact metric graphs

 The investigation of evolution equations on metric graphs (see, e.g., Figure \ref{fig-gen}) has become very popular nowadays as they are assumed to represent effective models for the study of the dynamics of physical systems confined in branched spatial domains.
-A considerable attention has been devoted to the Schr\"odinger equation, as it is supposed to well approximate (for $p=4$) the behavior of Bose-Einstein condensates in ramified traps (see, e.g., \cite{GW-PRE} and the references therein).
+A considerable attention has been devoted to the cubic Schr\"odinger equation, as it is supposed to well approximate the behavior of Bose-Einstein condensates in ramified traps (see, e.g., \cite{GW-PRE} and the references therein).

-This, naturally, has lead to the study of the graph versions of the laplacian, given by suitable \emph{vertex conditions}, and, especially to the standing waves of the associated NonLinear Schr\"odinger Equation (NLSE) (see, e.g., \cite{ADST-APDE,AST-CVPDE,AST-JFA,AST-CMP,AST-CVPDE2,CDS-MJM,CFN-Non,D-JDE,DD-p,DT-OTAA,DT-p,ST-JDE,ST-NA,T-JMAA}).
-In particular, the most investigated subcase has been that of the \emph{Kirchhoff} vertex conditions, which impose at each vertex: \begin{itemize} \item[(i)] continuity of the function: $u_e(\vv)=u_f(\vv),\qquad\forall e,f\succ\vv,\qquad\forall \vv\in\cK$,\
+This, naturally, has lead to the study of the graph versions of the laplacian, given by suitable \emph{vertex conditions} and, especially, to the study of the standing waves of the associated NonLinear Schr\"odinger Equation (NLSE) (see, e.g., \cite{ADST-APDE,AST-CVPDE,AST-JFA,AST-CMP,AST-CVPDE2,CDS-MJM,CFN-Non,D-JDE,DD-p,DT-OTAA,DT-p,ST-JDE,ST-NA,T-JMAA}).
+In particular, the most investigated sub case has been that of the \emph{Kirchhoff} vertex conditions, which impose at each vertex $\vv$: \begin{itemize} \item[(i)] continuity of the function: $u_e(\vv)=u_f(\vv),\qquad\forall e,f\succ\vv,\qquad\forall \vv\in\cK$,\

 \begin{remark} We observe that, strictly speaking, the parameter $c$ in \eqref{eq-dirac_formal} corresponds to the \emph{speed of light} only in truly relativistic models, whereas in other contexts it should be rather considered as a phenomenological parameter depending on the model under study.
 Nevertheless, for the sake of simplicity, we will refer to it as ``speed of light'' throughout the paper. \end{remark}